 There are a few things customers dislike about buying clothes online.
 The top one is probably the inability to touch the items and try them on.
 But what they also appreciate from traditional brick-and-mortar stores is being able to ask for help to a store assistant.

 Quite the opposite, when customers buy online they are more likely to go to another store than calling or sending an email.
 This is why having a live chat that pops up might come in handy.
 Answering any questions from your customers in real time might reduce abandonment and make you more competitive.
 Some companies are even starting to use chatbots to automatically answer questions at any time of the day.

 5. Advanced Search

-Search features are essential in an online shop.
+Among top features in an eCommerce site, we can find search functionalities.
 First of all, because visitors using site search are twice as likely to make a purchase than other regular visitors.
 These urges retailers to measure up and provide top-notch advanced search functionalities.